Gardaí shut down party with 80 people due to coronavirus

 Gardaí shut down the party using their existing public order powers.
 File image: Frank Miller / The Irish Times

-Gardaí were forced to break up a house party involving around 80 young people in Longford Town at due to “public health concerns.”
+Gardaí were forced to break up a house party involving around 80 young people in Longford town due to “public health concerns.”

 Officers were called to the birthday party on Saturday evening after receiving noise complaints and reports of drunken behaviour by some of the attendees.